Freestylers

 The Freestylers are a British electronic music group, consisting of producers Matt Cantor and Aston Harvey.
 They have released five studio albums and a number of mix compilations for, among others, Fabric and BBC Radio.

-The group took their name from their first sample "Don't Stop the Rock" by Freestyle, which they also sampled on Drop the Boom.
+The group took their name from their first sample "Don't Stop the Rock" by Freestyle, which they also sampled on "Drop the Boom".

 Career

 Formation–Raw as Fuck album (1996–2004)

 The Freestylers formed in 1996 when DJs and dance music producers Matt Cantor and Aston Harvey joined forces.
 Both Cantor and Aston had been involved in the British dance music scene since the early 1990s.
 Cantor had recorded both as Cut & Paste and Strike with Andy Gardner (Plump DJs).
 Aston Harvey recorded as Blapps!
 Posse, best known for their 1990 breakbeat dance hit "Don't Hold Back", before working with Definition of Sound, Rebel MC and DJ Rap (as DJ Rap and Aston).

-The trio's first single, "Drop the Boom (AK-48)", on their own Scratch City Records in 1996 became a dancefloor hit in the UK and Miami.
+The trio's first single, "Drop the Boom (AK-48)", on their own Scratch City Records in 1996 became a dancefloor hit in the United Kingdom and Miami.
 The band released the Freestyle EP in 1996 on Freskanova (Freskanova's parent label, Fresh, had released Cantor and Harvey's previous works).
 When playing live, the group consisted of Cantor and Harvey on keyboards and programming, turntablist Jason Tunbridge (Mad Doctor X), guitarist (Tony Ayiotou), drummer Clive Jenner, bass guitarist Joe Henson, MC Navigator and Tenor Fly and three breakdancers (Coza, Marat, Lil'Tim).

 The band released their first album, We Rock Hard, in 1998.
 The single "B-Boy Stance" became a hit in the UK in 1998, featuring the contributions of rapper Tenor Fly.
 In 1999, the Freestylers enjoyed success in the U.S. with the track "Don't Stop", which reached number 8 in the Billboard dance charts, and the video for "Here We Go" becoming a hit on a MTV.
 We Rock Hard sold well in the US, selling over 150,000 copies and reaching the top 30 on the Billboard Heatseekers chart.

 Following the success of B-Boy Stance, the band were asked to remix tracks by Audioweb, Afrika Bambaataa and the Jungle Brothers as well as a big beat compilation album FSUK 2 and a Radio 1 Essential Mix featuring Beenie Man, Public Enemy, Whodini and The Fall.

 The Freestylers released a mix album, Electro Science, in 2000.
 Their second album, Pressure Point, was released in 2001 with the track "Get Down Massive (featuring Navigator)" reaching number 16 on the Billboard dance charts in 2002.

 During 2002 and 2003, the group began releasing singles under the alias Raw As Fuck, which later became the title of their third studio album.
 Released in 2004, it featured the single "Push Up", which reached the top 30 in the UK and the top 3 in Australia.
 The song "Get A Life", which was released as the album's first single, was re-released and reached the top 20 in Australia.